aFaneca/materialize_table_pagination/README.md

 # materializecss-table-pagination
-Plugin to paginate html tables, using materializecss.
+> Plugin to paginate html tables, using materializecss.
-> Since the original repository is no longer being updated and its JS support is already broken and deprecated, I thought it could be benefitial to release an updated and tweaked version of the library.
-Works great in coordination with MaterializeCSS and as a standalone too.
+Since the original repository is no longer being updated and its JS support is already broken and deprecated, I thought it could be benefitial to release an updated and tweaked version of the library.
+Works great in coordination with MaterializeCSS.

 ## Basic Usage
 Import all css and js dependencies